 Loapi is an incredible bush retreat lying on the edge of the Kalahari Reserve, within the largest privately owned game reserve in South Africa.
 Surrounded by open aired savannah and wildlife in the foothills of the Korannaberg mountains.

 For an ultimate private wilderness experience, the 4 one-bedroom homes and the 2 two-bedroom tented homes overlook the savannah grasslands, providing complete solitude on safari.
-With over 100 meters between each residence, seclusion and peace is guaranteed.
+With over 100 metres between each residence, seclusion and peace is guaranteed.
 In Setswana, Loapi means ‘the space below the clouds’, intentionally portrayed within the décor and environmentally conscious designs throughout the camp.
 All the rooms are incredibly spacious with indoor and outdoor showers, a plunge pool and fire pit.
 The lodge further boasts delightful living and dining areas, a library, private chef and butler, and its own private game viewing vehicle.

 A huge highlight of a visit to Tswalu are the meerkats.
 Two colonies can be visited; these meerkats, due to their regular exposure to human presence, are very relaxed when visitors are around.
 It's a wonderful sight to visit in the morning, watch the meerkats slowly wake and emerge from their burrows to bask in the sun and then begin foraging for grubs.
 Many guests find it hard to tear themselves away!